 Exit Suez Canal at Port Said

-The Suez Canal is so narrow that large ships must travel through single file—and it has no locks, so water flows unfettered between the Red Sea and the Mediterranean.
-When the canal opened, it eliminated the need for ships to sail around Africa to reach South Asia: It reduced the journey by 7,000 kilometers (4,350 miles).
+Connecting the Mediterranean and Red seas, the Suez Canal flows 193 kilometers (120 miles) through the Isthmus of Suez and across the Bitter Lakes.
+Built under the guidance of French diplomat Ferdinand de Lesseps, the canal took 10 years to construct and opened in 1869.
+It's noteworthy for its narrow width—large ships need to travel single file—and the fact that it has no locks so water flows from one sea to the other.
+When the Suez Canal opened, it eliminated the need for ships to sail around Africa to reach South Asia: It reduced the journey by 7,000 kilometers (4,350 miles).